psilons/system-setup-notes/software/mac_cmd.md

 ## Useful Tune ups

+To show disk space: disk space: Apple Icon | About this Mac, storage tab.

 To show file path

 When a finder window is active, go to menu View | Show path bar.
 This will show the folder path at the bottom of the finder window.

 http://www.marinamele.com/2014/05/customize-colors-of-your-terminal-in-mac-os-x.html

+To show which shell you are using: https://www.moncefbelyamani.com/which-shell-am-i-using-how-can-i-switch/
+- echo $SHELL
+- ps -o comm=$$
+- echo $0

 ## Functional Keys